 - Have problems with lows or are hypo unaware and can’t always tell when they are low

-- Keep glucoses high because they fear lows
+- Keep glucose high because they fear lows

 - Live alone